 “Even for a designer, mistakes are made,” recalls interior designer and blogger Athena Calderone.
 “This has never been more apparent than when I look back to how I styled the shelving in my Amagansett beach house six years ago.
 Yes, the reclaimed movement was in full force, and I did find a multitude of salvaged oddities everywhere from the Brooklyn Flea to Brimfield.
 But while many of these items were indeed treasures, it is true that too much of one thing is never a good idea.
 I did not follow two cardinal rules of design: Less is more, and contrast is far more interesting.”

-The Lesson: “There are a couple lessons here.
+The Lesson: “There are a couple of lessons here.
 One is to continue to collect objects over time but to play around and rotate them in your home.
 Your story changes over time, so let your home be a reflection of that,” says Calderone.
 “And that brings us to the second lesson—the look is all in the edit.
 Coco Chanel said it best: Before you leave the house, look in the mirror and take one thing off.
 The same can be said for your home—and clearly, my shelving!”

 Overlooking Architectural Details

 "This wasn't a mistake I made, but one I had to come in and fix," explains Segal.
 "In this particular job, the clients had worked with an architect before we were brought on board.
 Partway through framing, the clients learned that due to some structural issues, they were unable to have the double-height ceilings in their living and dining room they had planned on.
-They had their heart set on a dramatic ceiling and traditional coffered details, and were so disappointed with the change.
-We were faced with coming up with a solution that was dramatic with a nod to traditional design that did not lower the ceiling heights further.
+They had their heart set on a dramatic ceiling and traditional coffered details and were so disappointed with the change.
+We were faced with coming up with a solution that was dramatic, with a nod to the traditional design that did not lower the ceiling heights further.
 The solution: my own take on a modern coffered ceiling.
 Using built-up layers of flat-stock MDF, this affordable solution created depth and interest without taking away more than a few inches from the ceiling height."

 The Lesson: "In new construction and renovations, I think the lesson is that sometimes things are just out of your control," says Segal.
 "No matter how much planning you do, unforeseen issues always arise.
-Learn to roll with the punches and sometimes you come out with an outcome even more spectacular and unique than you could have planned."
+Learn to roll with the punches, and sometimes you come out with an outcome even more spectacular and unique than you could have planned."

 Not Doing Your Prep Work

 "This one was a boo-boo that I still haven't lived down with my husband," says Segal.
 "When my husband and I purchased our first home, I decided to get handy (which I am not) and paint some tester samples on our bedroom walls.
 I put a few garbage bags down on the floor and got out my supplies.
 I suppose I didn't correctly put on the roller portion onto the handle, because as I was vigorously painting my test patch, the roller portion flew off!
-In seemingly slow motion, the paint-soaked brush bounced onto my foot, onto the garbage bags a few times, then all along our newly installed cream wool carpets, leaving an aqua blue–green trail in its wake.
+In seemingly slow motion, the paint-soaked brush bounced onto my foot, onto the garbage bags a few times, then all across our newly installed cream wool carpets, leaving an aqua blue-green trail in its wake.
 Our new carpets were ruined (the paint did not come out), so lesson learned!"

 The Lesson: "If you are painting, take the time and do all the necessary prep," says Segal.
-"If, like me, painting isn't for you, Benjamin Moore will actually do full sample boards for you in any color of your choosing for about $15—we now pin these up at all of our sites to help clients choose the correct color."
+"If, like me, painting isn't for you, Benjamin Moore will actually do full sample boards for you in any color of your choice for about $15—we now pin these up at all of our sites to help clients choose the correct color."